intersystems-community/iris-iceberg/README.md

 2. Look for your Foreign Server's class definition.
 It should be called `User.duckdb` if you used the above commands, but you may need to toggle "show generated items" to find it in VS Code.
 3. In the class definition, update the `FDWNAME` class parameter to point to the `bdb.sql.fdw.DuckDB` class you just imported.
 Save and compile
 4. All set!
 You should be able to SELECT from Iceberg-based Foreign Tables now.

+## Other Integrations

+If you have ideas or, better yet, implementations for other types of integrations between InterSystems IRIS and Open Table Formats, please let us know such that we can advertise them here, or include them directly in this repo.